Kong/docs.konghq.com/app/konnect/updates.md

 ## November 2023

-**Support for exporting configurations in YAML and JSON** : {{site.konnect_short_name}} users can now export Gateway Manager objects like services, routes, plugins to YAML or JSON and import them into APIOps tooling like DecK.
+**Support for exporting configurations in YAML and JSON** : {{site.konnect_short_name}} users can now export Gateway Manager [objects](/deck/latest/reference/entities/) like services, routes, and plugins into YAML or JSON and manage them with APIOps tooling like decK.

 ## October 2023
 **Combine multiple metrics inside the same custom report**